Malaysia boasts one of South East Asia's most vibrant economies, the fruit of decades of industrial growth and political stability.

-Consisting of two regions separated by some 640 miles of the South China Sea, Malaysia is a multi-ethnic, multi-religious federation of 13 states and three federal territories.
+Consisting of two regions separated by the South China Sea, Malaysia is a multi-ethnic, multi-religious federation of 13 states and three federal territories.

 The country is benefiting from a growth in manufacturing, and is a major tourist destination, but there are fears that development could harm the environment, particularly the rainforests of northern Borneo, which are under pressure from palm oil plantations and illegal logging.

-Tuanku Abdul Halim was appointed the 14th paramount ruler, Malaysia's head of state, in December 2011.
-The post of paramount ruler is rotated every five years among the sultans of the nine Malay kingdoms.
+The post of paramount ruler is rotated every five years among the sultans of the nine Malay states.

 Some key dates in Malaysia's history: